 Somebody had to write the code to make these ideas real and it wasn’t going to be me.
 Luckily, the company had many talented developers.
 I did my best to make their job as easy as possible.
 When designs required lots of precise details, I liked to give them finished HTML and CSS.

 If a new design element or pattern was likely to appear in many places, I liked to define that element in one place.

 The impact we made was huge.
 We increased the number of users from 1 or 2 network engineers per customer to 20–30.
 We expanded sales and increased renewal rates.

-Instead of us convincing customers to look at our product, they approached us.
-Instead of users asking our support team to use the product for them, they knew immediately what they were looking at and how to use it.
+Before, it was hard to convince potential customers to look at the product.
+Afterward, they approached us.
+Before, users asked our support team to use the product for them.
+Afterward, they knew immediately what they were looking at and how to use it.